-- capturing methane-rich biogas by covering the anaerobic lagoons at the Western Treatment Plant – this source of renewable energy already meets all the plant’s energy needs
+- capturing methane-rich biogas by covering the anaerobic lagoons at the Western Treatment Plant – this source of renewable energy already meets much of the plant’s energy needs

-- generating hydroelectricity through our water transfer system, which already produces nearly 70,000 megawatt hours per year – enough to power more than 14,000 homes
+- generating hydroelectricity through our water transfer system, which already produces up to 55,000 megawatt hours per year – enough to power more than 9,000 homes.